HIS 100 History of World Societies I (3 Credits)

 HIS 380 American Military History (3 Credits)

-This course examines of the development of the American military establishment, policies, and stategies from the American Revolution to the present.
+This course examines of the development of the American military establishment, policies, and strategies from the American Revolution to the present.

 HIS 380H Honors American Military History (3 Credits)

-This course examines of the development of the American military establishment, policies, and stategies from the American Revolution to the present.
+This course examines of the development of the American military establishment, policies, and strategies from the American Revolution to the present.

-HIS 404 World History for World History Teachers (3 Credits)
+HIS 404 World History for Wh Teachers (3 Credits)

-This course has three learning outcomes: (1) to enhance the content, knowledge of teacher candidates about the major, trends, periods, and themes in world history, (2), to enable teacher candidates and/or future, researchers to understand the purposes and
+This course has three learning outcomes: (1) to enhance the content knowledge of teacher candidates about the major, trends, periods, and themes in world history, (2) to enable teacher candidates and/or future researchers to understand the purposes and histories of world history, and (3) to have teacher candidates design a course syllabus for a standard half of a world history survey, either ancient or modern, featuring an array of relevant readings and appropriate activities.

 HIS 418 Southern History (3 Credits)

-HIS 439 Black Lives Matter: the Long Civil Right (3 Credits)
+HIS 439 Black Lives Matter: Long Civil Right (3 Credits)

-Focuses on the long struggle for racial justice in America, and African American resistance to segregation and discrimination, leading to Civil Rights and the Black Power movements.
-It interrogates how black American activists engaged in international str
+Focuses on the long struggle for racial justice in America and African American resistance to segregation and discrimination, leading to Civil Rights and the Black Power movements.
+It interrogates how black American activists engaged in and aligned themselves with international struggles for human rights as well as other issues facing black people across the Diaspora.
+The course will compare historic and current social justice movements.

 HIS 444 African Diaspora History and Culture (this Course Changed to His 372, See Above) (3 Credits)